 The process begins with the paper being loaded into the shaftless unwind.
-The MWES designed unwind system is capable of handling roll diameters between 15” and 52” and weighing up to 5000 lbs. with complete floor pick-up capability.
-Core diameters can range from 3” to 6” ID.
-The module has an infeed pull roll nip and dancer operated tension control system capable of precise web tensions from 0.5 to 2.5 p.l.i.
+The MWES designed unwind system is capable of handling roll diameters between 15 and 52 in and weighing up to 5000 lbs. with complete floor pick-up capability.
+Core diameters can range from 3 to 6 in ID.
+The module has an infeed pull roll nip and dancer-operated tension control system capable of precise web tensions from 0.5 to 2.5 p.l.i.
 An Accuweb web guide is also included on the unit to provide accurate positioning of the substrate as it moves to the downstream processes.

-A single color flexographic print module is also configured in the main frame of the unwind module.
-Water based inks can be applied with a sleeved plate cylinder and mandrel and a ceramic Anilox roll printing system.
+A single color flexographic print module is also configured in the mainframe of the unwind module.
+Water-based inks can be applied with a sleeved plate cylinder and mandrel and a ceramic Anilox roll printing system.
 The ink delivery is accomplished via an enclosed doctor blade system and Graymills fluid delivery unit.
-The paper then travels into a 54” long IR drying system where the ink is dried to prevent from smudging.
-The printing is applied to the back side of the web and provides the capability to customize products in line for individual client needs.
+The paper then travels into a 54 in long IR drying system where the ink is dried to prevent smudging.
+The printing is applied to the backside of the web and provides the capability to customize products in line with individual client needs.

-A chill module containing three 14” diameter chrome mono-flow chill rolls is provided for cooling the web after exiting the dryer.
-The chill rolls are capable of reducing web temperatures immediately exiting the dryer back to ambient conditions of 75F-90F.
-This module also has an integrated pull roll and nip and load cells to maintain precise web tensions throughout the drying system.
+A chill module containing three 14 in diameter chrome mono-flow chill rolls is provided for cooling the web after exiting the dryer.
+The chill rolls are capable of reducing web temperatures immediately exiting the dryer back to ambient conditions of 75-90°F. This module also has an integrated pull roll and nip and load cells to maintain precise web tensions throughout the drying system.

 The last step of the process is the rewind module.
-The MWES rewind is outfitted with single position shaftless or shafted winding capability for producing rolls from 15” to 50” diameter and 65” web width.
-Core diameter capability of 3” or 6” is available.
-An air loaded layon roll provides enhanced winding capability to produce the roll hardness specifications required for the wide variety of substrates.
+The MWES rewind is outfitted with single position shaftless or shafted winding capability for producing rolls from 15 to 50 in diameter and 65 in web width.
+Core diameter capability of 3 or 6 in is available.
+An air-loaded layon roll provides enhanced winding capability to produce the roll hardness specifications required for the wide variety of substrates.
 The unit also has a shear slitting station for web trimming and multi-roll slitting.
 Upstream of the slitter is an Accuweb pivoting web guide unit to provide accurate positioning of the substrate prior to slitting and winding.
-Tension control at the rewind is also maintained by a dancer operated tension control system capable of precise web tensions from 0.5 to 2.5 p.l.i.
+Tension control at the rewind is also maintained by a dancer-operated tension control system capable of precise web tensions from 0.5 to 2.5 p.l.i.

-The drive and control system on board the machine consists of Allen Bradley AC vector drives and a Safety PLC system.
+The drive and control system onboard the machine consists of Allen Bradley AC vector drives and a Safety PLC system.
 The safety PLC monitors all machine functions and the interlocked guard and operator safety systems.
 Operator controls are accomplished by 19” and 10” HMI screens located on pivoting arms at each end of the line.
-The control system includes an ignition systems based operating system which manages the maintenance, diagnostics, and recipe systems available.
-Local operator controls and E-stop system are also located along the line in required positions.
+The control system includes an ignition systems-based operating system which manages the maintenance, diagnostics, and recipe systems available.
+Local operator controls and an emergency stop system are also located along the line in required positions.